minaskar/pocomc/docs/source/advanced.rst

     def log_prior(x):
         return - 0.5 * np.dot(x, x) / 3.0**2.0

-Alternatively, we can have priors in which not all of the paramerers have the same density a priori.
+Alternatively, we can have priors in which not all of the parameters have the same density a priori.
 For instance, suppose that we want the first five parameters to have a flat/uniform prior :math:`x_{i}\sim\mathcal{U}(-10,10)` for :math:`i=0,1,\dots,4` and the last five to have a Gaussian/normal prior  :math:`x_{i}\sim\mathcal{N}(0,3^{2})` for :math:`i=5,6,\dots,9`, we would do::